foxwallet/hc.foxwallet.com/blog/2023-07-06-taiko-alpha3-tutorial.md

 * Open https://sepoliafaucet.com/
 * Verify and paste your address in FoxWallet
 ![](/img/blog/taiko-alpha3-tutorial/4.webp)
-* If you are unable to claim the Sepolia ETH test tokens using the mentioned method, there are alternative websites where you can try to obtain test tokens.
+* If you are unable to claim the Sepolia ETH test tokens using the above method, there are alternative websites you can try.
     * https://sepolia-faucet.pk910.de/
     * https://faucet-sepolia.rockx.com/
     * https://infura.io/faucet/sepolia